cyril-enos/cyril-enos/README.md

 - 🚀 Building fullstack projects to sharpen skills and serve real clients
 - 📦 Creating clean, responsive, mobile-first web solutions with passion
-- 🌐 Developing a personal portfolio to showcase both football and code
+- 🌐 Developing a personal portfolio to showcase code
-- 🎥 Launching a vlog/podcast about football life, faith, and purpose

 ---